Otto Warmbier's parents respond to Trump: Kim Jong Un responsible for son's death

 “He was blind, he was deaf," Fred Warmbier had said.

-Trump said Thursday that Kim was not responsible for and had no knowledge of the of the horrific treatment Warmbier suffered while he was detained in the country for 17 months.
+Trump said Thursday that Kim was not responsible for and had no knowledge of the horrific treatment Warmbier suffered while he was detained in that country for 17 months.

 "Some really bad things happened to Otto — some really, really bad things.
 But he tells me that he didn't know about it, and I will take him at his word," Trump said, referring to Kim.